artificialintelligencecolombia/ms_power_bi_24/03_etl_data_in_power_bi/01_extract/02_power_bi_data_sources.md

 1. File: Excel workbooks, Power BI Desktop, or .pbix report files, and CSV
 2. Database: Azure SQL Database, Azure Synapse Analytics, formerly SQL Data Warehouse, Spark on Azure HDInsight

+### Flat Files
+Contains a single data table.
+- CSV
+- Excel
+- txt

+### IMPORTANT: Flat Files
+1. The dataset is provided as a flat file: Your workbook must not have any total rows or columns.

+2. All data in each column should be of the same type: Whether it is dates, text or currency, each column must contain the same type of data.

+3. The file is in an easily readable table format.
+It does not contain pivot tables or matrix formats

+4. A space-free name: Give your table a name that is easy to remember.
+Just remember that the name cannot contain any spaces.